UBC-MDS/DSCI-532_2025_17_pharma_spend_dashboard/reports/m3_reflection.md

 - From a performance perspective, the dashboard now loads quicker and runs faster compared to the previous version.

 2. Limitations of the dashboard
+- Our data set has a fair amount of missing values, especially for the earlier years (1970s to 1990s).
+As a result, directly comparing averages across countries with varying levels of data completeness would be misleading for the user.
+In this milestone, we addressed this issue by changing the default year to 2000 (where there is less missingness in the data) instead of 1970.

-3. Good potential future improvements and additions
+4. Good potential future improvements and additions